 This is a harder scramble to get to, being hidden away on the north side of Carnedd Dafydd, but the payoff is (probably) having this excellent, angular Grade 1 scramble to yourself.

-Described as the ‘connoiseur’s route’ up Scafell Pike (watch a BMC video ), this longer but more rewarding way to reach England’s highest point takes in the atmospheric Styhead Tarn and a winding route under the foreboding crags of the Scafell massif.
+Described as the ‘connoiseur’s route’ up Scafell Pike, this longer but more rewarding way to reach England’s highest point takes in the atmospheric Styhead Tarn and a winding route under the foreboding crags of the Scafell massif.

-No one really knows how many take part in The National Three Peaks Challenge (climbing Ben Nevis, Scafell Pike and Snowdon in 24 hours, connected by bleary-eyed driving) every year, but it’s a lot.
+Huge crowds take on The National Three Peaks Challenge (climbing Ben Nevis, Scafell Pike and Snowdon in 24 hours, connected by bleary-eyed driving) every year.
 For many people, this is their first and only taste of hill walking, and participants raise a lot of money for charity.
 But overcrowding, disturbance, litter, erosion and sanitation can all be unpleasant offshoots.
-See here for advice on how to organise a responsible Three Peaks.

 Many of the unsavoury aspects of the National Three Peaks stem from the driving between the peaks.
 Why not cut this out and do an alternative Three Peaks in just one national park?
 The Lake District Three Peaks connects Scafell Pike, Skiddaw and Helvellyn.
 On foot it’s a Herculean task – but cycling between them is within the grasp of a mere (albeit very fit) mortal.

-A rite of passage for Yorkshire folk, this famous 23 mile route (the ‘original’ Three Peaks) lassos together Pen y Ghent, Whernside and Ingleborough – humble hills in themselves, but a formidable challenge taken together.
-Maintaining the paths on the route is an ongoing challenge – you can help by donating to repair Whernside here.
+A rite of passage for Yorkshire folk, this famous 23-mile route (the ‘original’ Three Peaks) lassos together Pen y Ghent, Whernside and Ingleborough – humble hills in themselves, but a formidable challenge taken together.

-The hills above Wharfedale offer the most satisfying hill walking in the Yorkshire Dales outside the ‘Three Peaks’ area, and this 22 mile challenge connects Birks Fell, Buckden Pike and Great Whernside.
-If you fancy doing it with others, you can take part in the Upper Wharfedale Fell and Rescue Association’s annual fundraising event (with shorter alternatives available).
+The hills above Wharfedale offer the most satisfying hill walking in the Yorkshire Dales outside the ‘Three Peaks’ area, and this 22-mile challenge connects Birks Fell, Buckden Pike and Great Whernside.

 The ‘easiest’ way to the highest point in Britain is predictably busy, with tens of thousands walking it every year.

-The Carn Mor Dearg Arete is a longer, wilder, more exposed and altogether harder way to reach the top of Ben Nevis, but it rewards with incredible views of the mountain’s famous North Face and a breathtaking scramble over a sweeping narrow ridge.
+The Carn Mor Dearg Arete is a longer, wilder, more exposed and, overall, harder way to reach the top of Ben Nevis, but it rewards with incredible views of the mountain’s famous North Face and a breathtaking scramble over a sweeping narrow ridge.